-I used Calvados Apple Brandy to make these, but any brandy or even whiskey will work – you’ll just miss out on that subtle apple flavor.
+I used Calvados Apple Brandy to make these roasted pecans.
+However, any brandy or even whiskey will work.
+Apple brandy has a nice subtle apple flavor.
 In my opinion it’s worth the splurge.

 I tried a new method for these and I adore it!
 Following the advice from food guru,